-This article is everything you need to know about the best things to do in Mai Chau valley provided by Hanoi Eco Tour.
+This article is everything you need to know about the best things to do in Mai Chau valley provided by a local guide from Hanoi Eco Tour.

 Mai Chau is a great place to come and recharge your soul in beautiful nature, only 3 hours drive from Hanoi and less touristy than Sapa.
 That’s why it is getting popular among top attractions in Northern Vietnam.
 On the other hand, it is much less touristy than Sapa and there are some of the off-the-beaten-path destinations in the area

 See an amazing list of top 10 things to do in Mai Chau, Vietnam